40net-cloud/fortinet-gcp-solutions/hub/README.md

   lic1: path-to-license-file-for-master
   lic2: path-to-license-file-for-slave
 ```
+and add license files to configuration imports.
+See [config-byol.yaml](config-byol.yaml) for an example.

-For PAYG deployment use `type: payg` or simply fall back to the defaults.
+For PAYG deployment use `type: payg` or simply remove the `license:` definition to fall back to the defaults.

 # How to Deploy
 This template set uses Google Cloud [Deployment Manager](https://cloud.google.com/deployment-manager) to deploy all the resources.